callstackincubator/rock/packages/cli/README.md

 ## React Native at scale is challenging

-Enterprise apps aren't built overnight.
-As maintainers of the Community CLI and partners to enterprise teams, we've seen the real challenges: high build times, difficulty adopting new third-party cloud services, and high barriers to introducing React Native into existing iOS and Android apps.
+Successful apps developed by large teams aren't built overnight.
+As maintainers of the Community CLI and partners to large teams, we've seen the real challenges: high build times, difficulty adopting new third-party cloud services, struggling with microfrontends setup, and high barriers to introducing React Native into existing iOS and Android apps.

-Rock simplifies native build setup and reuse.
-In most React Native codebases, only about 10% of code changes affect the native iOS/Android files.
-Yet most teams rebuild their native apps constantly—on every commit, PR, or merge to main—when it's completely unnecessary.

-Rock leverages this insight by providing intelligent caching in your cloud infrastructure, seamlessly integrated through its CLI.
-This allows you to skip up to 90% of unnecessary native builds.
+Rock simplifies native build setup and reuse, makes it easy to adopt React Native in existing iOS and Android apps, and helps you deliver your app to multiple platforms using microfrontends and super apps if you need it.

 ## Features

-**🖥️ Brand New CLI**
-A familiar CLI experience with end-to-end development and build workflows.
-Migrate in seconds with `npm create rock`.

-**☁️ Reusable Cloud Builds**
+**☁️ Remote Build Cache**
-Reliable caching of native artifacts (APK, IPA) that you can store wherever you prefer, or use our out-of-the-box integrations with GitHub, S3, and R2.
+Save up to 96% of build time by reusing native artifacts (APK, AAB, APP, IPA).
+Store anywhere or use our GitHub, S3, or R2 integrations.

-**🔧 GitHub Actions**
-Complete logic for downloading, uploading, and building native artifacts for iOS (APP, IPA) and Android (APK, AAB).

-**🔗 Plug-and-Play Brownfield**
+**🔗 Brownfield without the pain**
-Package your React Native app as a framework and integrate it into your iOS and Android apps just like any other library.
+Add React Native to existing iOS and Android apps without disrupting existing tech stack by using Rock Brownfield.

-**📦 Bundler Flexibility**
-Rock supports both Metro and Re.Pack for JavaScript bundling.
-With Re.Pack, you can build Super Apps and Mobile Microfrontends.

-**🔌 Extensible Plugin System**
-Built with modularity in mind, Rock allows you to extend its capabilities through plugins that integrate with both the CLI and native templates.
+**📦 Microfrontends & Super Apps**
+First‑class support for Re.Pack and Metro Module Federation to build mobile microfrontends and super apps.

+**🔌 Modular & Extensible**
+A plugin‑driven architecture that lets you customize platforms, bundlers, cache providers, and more.

+**🖥️ Cross‑platform-ready**
+iOS and Android by default; designed to extend to TVs, macOS, and Windows (coming soon).

+**⚡ Easy Community CLI Migration**
+A familiar CLI that helps you develop, run, and build your app.
+Integrates with Remote Build Cache.
+Migrate from Community CLI in minutes.

 ## Installation